brooklynrail/brooklynrail-platform/content/people/paul-chaat-smith.md

 name: Paul Chaat Smith
 first_name: Paul
 last_name: Smith
-short_bio: "A Comanche author, essayist, and curator.
-His books and exhibitions focus on the contemporary landscape of American Indian politics and culture.
-  Smith serves as Associate Curator at the Smithsonian’s National Museum of the American Indian.
-With Robert Warrior, he is author of Like a Hurricane: the Indian Movement from Alcatraz to Wounded Knee.
-His second book, Everything You Know about Indians Is Wrong, was published in 2009.
-Smith’s exhibitions and essays explore the work of Richard Ray Whitman, Baco Ohama, and Kent Monkman, among others.
-He has lectured at the National Gallery of Art, Center for the Arts in San Francisco, and the Getty Center for the History of Art and the Humanities in Los Angeles.
-Smith lives in Washington, D.C.
-He has no college or university degrees."
+short_bio: "Paul Chaat Smith (Comanche) joined the Smithsonian’s National Museum of the American Indian in 2001, where he now serves as Curator.
+His exhibitions include Americans, Stretching the Canvas, James Luna’s Emendatio, Fritz Scholder: Indian/Not Indian, and Brian Jungen: Strange Comfort.
+He’s the coauthor of Like a Hurricane: the Indian Movement from Alcatraz to Wounded Knee (The New Press, 1996), and Everything You Know about Indians Is Wrong (University of Minnesota Press, 2009).
+Although he spends most of his time crafting game-changing exhibitions and texts, he also enjoys reading obsessively about the early days of the Soviet space program, watching massive amounts of televised sports (pandemics permitting), and writing about himself in the third person."
 portraits:
   - media: 2021/01/paul-chaat-smith
 ---